bennettpeter/MythTV-LeanCapture/README.md

 There are comment lines in the default file explaining the settings.
 You need to decide on the screen resolution and frame rate you want to use for recordings.
 The capture devices mentioned above can handle 1920x1080 at 30fps and 1280x720 at 60fps.
 The settings here determine what is recorded.
 If the fire stick uses different resolution, it will be converted in the capture device.

+You need one file for each fire stick device, named /etc/opt/mythtv/leancapx, where x is a single character, normally 1-9.

 #### /etc/udev/rules.d/89-pulseaudio-usb.rules

 This file prevents pulseaudio grabbing the audio output of your capture devices.
 Run `lsusb` and see if there is a value of `ID 534d:2109` in the results.
 This identifies the specific capture device I have listed above.
 If that is present you need not change this file, it is correctly set up.
 Otherwise identify the device id by running `lsusb -v|less` and search for "Video".
 Look for `ID xxxx:xxxx` in the corresponding entry and enter those values in the 89-pulseaudio-usb.rules file.

+If you change the udev rules, reboot to make sure the change takes effect.

 ### MythTV

 #### General: Shutdown/Wakeup Options

-- Startup Before Recording (secs): If you use this set it to 600 seconds (10 minutes), to allow time for the scan and ready scripts to do their work before a recording starts.
+- Startup Before Recording (secs): If you allow your machine to sleep or shut down between recordings, set this to 600 seconds (10 minutes), to allow time for the scan and ready scripts to do their work before a recording starts.

 #### Capture Cards